luyihappy/The-final-project-of-python-course/README.md

   dependencies as their behavior may change in the future.
   The environment is currently called `my_environment` and you'll likely want to rename it to something less generic.
 - `temperature_data.csv` This is the data from which we make the regression analysis.
+- `The_final_project_Temperature_Regression.ipynb`  This is the jupyter notebook document of the temperature regression.